hugod2x7-del/Bibliometric-Analysis-of-Human-like-Arm-Motion-Generation/README.md

 If you use this dataset, please cite the original article:

-> Hugo Remelgado. *"[An Intelligent Framework for Bibliometric Analysis and Literature Review of Human-like Arm Motion Generation]"*.
+> Authors. *"[An Intelligent Framework for Bibliometric Analysis and Literature Review of Human-like Arm Motion Generation]"*.
 Revista, Ano.
 DOI: [link]

 Additionally, you may cite this repository as:

-> [Hugo Remelgado]. *Bibliometric-Analysis-of-Human-like-Arm-Motion-Generation*.
+> [Authors]. *Bibliometric-Analysis-of-Human-like-Arm-Motion-Generation*.
 GitHub repository.
 Available at: [https://github.com/hugod2x7-del/Bibliometric-Analysis-of-Human-like-Arm-Motion-Generation/tree/main]

 ---